bdrelling/PlotVapor/README.md

 }
 ```

-To keep your routing logic clean, this package also includes the `Page` and `PageTemplate` protocols.
+Since nobody wants a massive routing file in practice, this library also provides the `Page` and `PageTemplate` protocols to help with keeping the codebase organized and maintainable.

 ### Page